Greece gets three bids in mobile phone spectrum sale

-Greece's biggest telecoms operator OTE (OTEr.AT), Vodafone (VOD.L) and Wind Hellas submitted offers to buy mobile radio frequency rights within the 800 and 2,600 MHz band, telecoms regulator EETT said in a statement.
+Greece's biggest telecoms operator OTE, Vodafone and Wind Hellas submitted offers to buy mobile radio frequency rights within the 800 and 2,600 MHz band, telecoms regulator EETT said in a statement.
 The deadline for offers expired on Monday.

-The auction is part of Greece's 22 billion euro ($28 billion) privatization plan agreed with its international lenders, the EU and the IMF, under a 240 billion euro bailout.
+The auction is part of Greece's 22 billion euro ($28 billion) privatisation plan agreed with its international lenders, the EU and the IMF, under a 240 billion euro bailout.

 The minimum price for the radio frequencies has been set at 380 million euros, according to the tender document.